YahooArchive/express-state/README.md

 #### `state namespace`

-A string root namespace which should be prepended on the namespaces provided to `app.expose()` and `res.expose()` method calls.
-By default, no root namespace is used and namespaces are created directly on the global (`window`) object in the browser.
+A string root namespace that should be prepended on the namespaces provided to `app.expose()` and `res.expose()` method calls.
+By default, no root namespace is used, and namespaces are created directly on the global (`window`) object in the browser.

 The following example sets the root namespace to `"MY_APP"`: